 Other changes can help you deal with hemianopsia in daily life:

-- Make frequent head turns a habit.
+- Make frequent head turns and eye movements a habit.
 This will help you capture things outside your field of vision.

 - When walking with others, place them on the affected side.
 For example, if you have a left homonymous hemianopsia, they should stay on your left side.
 This will prevent you from bumping into objects outside of your field of vision.

-- In a theater, sit toward the affected side (eg, on the right if you have right homonymous hemianopsia).
+- In a theater, sit toward the affected side.
 That way, more of the action will be within your field of vision.

 - Talk to your doctor about whether you can drive.
 Some rehabilitation centers have driving simulators that measure your ability to drive safely.